bfuzzy1/Yaml2VST/AUTOMATE/YAML_GUIDE.md

-# YAML Configuration Guide
+# YAML Configuration Guide for Test

-This guide provides comprehensive documentation on how to structure YAML configuration files.
+This guide provides comprehensive documentation on how to structure YAML configuration files for our test.
+YAML configuration files allow you to define various settings and specify actions to be performed within the test.

 ## Table of Contents